 Garry Chadburn, Electrical and Environmental Maintenance Manager at Via East Midlands, said:

 We will be out and about both tonight and tomorrow morning gritting main routes and secondary routes as well as salting footpaths.

 "We would urge drivers to be vigilant; give themselves extra travel time, reduce their speed and keep tuned into weather updates.”Read the full story ›

-ITV News Central has put together a guide on what to do in wintry weather conditions as a yellow warning of snow is issued.Read the full story ›
+ITV News Central has put together a guide on what to do in wintry weather conditions.Read the full story ›

 Commuters are braced for travel disruption during the evening rush hour on Thursday with sleet and snow forecast for parts of the region.